herr-berna/herr-berna/README.md

 Thanks for stopping by.
 I'm Bernardo, a 25 year old **web developer** and **digital communicator** from Porto Alegre, in the south of Brazil.

 I'm a person that values respect for diversity and difference, and I'm very passionate about getting to know people from different cultures and walks of life, and learning about the way they see the world.

+I love being in nature, playing music and understanding a bit more (or less?) about life each day.
+I'm also fascinated by art, digital culture and philosophy.

 <ul>
   <li>🎸 Guitarist</li>